 Doubtful Sound is said to have more wildlife due to less human interaction, dolphins are more common here than in Milford, and there are an infinite number of waterfalls that start thundering down after a rainy day.

-TOP TIP: Due to COVID the overnight cruises weren’t running when we visited Doubtful, but I’ve heard from many people that it’s well worth staying the night if you can.
+TOP TIP: The overnight cruises are pricey, but I’ve heard from many people that it’s well worth staying the night if you can.
 You’ll get to go deeper into the fiord, experience a night under the stars, and wake up in one of the most untouched places on earth.

 Roll down a hill in an inflatable ball called a Zorb